-Cherrapunji in Meghalaya has several reasons to claim.
-It is the second wettest place on the planet and the only place in India to receive rain throughout the year.
+Cherrapunji in Meghalaya is one of the wettest places on the planet and the only place in India to receive rain throughout the year.

 Monsoon clouds which blow inland from the Bay of Bengal are stopped from moving further by the ridges of Cherrapunji.
 The town receives both south-west and north-east monsoon.

 Despite receiving excess rain, the town faces acute water shortage and the locals have to travel great distances to get fresh water.

-Cherrapunji is also famous for its live bridges, a result of bio-engineering practised by the locals.
+Cherrapunji is famous for its living root bridges, a result of bio-engineering practiced by the locals.

-From guest houses with basic amenities, resorts that offer better facilities, cottages, to homestays, you will be spoilt for choice.
+From guest houses with basic amenities, resorts that offer better facilities, cottages, to homestays… you will be spoilt for choice.

-Sohra Pulao which is rice cooked with oil and vegetables without spices should not be missed.
+Sohra Pulao which is rice cooked with oil and vegetables but without spices should not be missed.

 The average minimum and maximum temperature of Cherrapunji is as given below.
 The best time to visit Cherrapunji is also specified.